Logo

 10. Complaints

-If you have a concern about how we handle your data, please contact us at [email protected].
-We aim to respond within 30 working days where reasonably practicable.
+If you have a concern, contact [email protected].
+We aim to respond within 30 working days.

 Jurisdiction-Specific Supplements